 Mixed methods research is becoming an important methodology to investigate complex topics.
 By gathering both quantitative and qualitative data and integrating the two, mixed methods research aims to leverage strengths of both types of data.
 The objective of this course is to equip students with the knowledge and skills necessary to design, conduct, evaluate, and report mixed methods research.
 We will explore philosophical, epistemological, and methodological debates in the use of mixed methods research, specifically in the healthcare context.
-Students will have the opportunity to design a mixed methods proposal that pertains to their own research interests and to conduct a peer review of a classmate's proposal.
+Students will have the opportunity to design a mixed methods proposal that pertains to their own research interests.
+Student must have prior coursework or experience with quantitative and qualitative research to take this course.

-INSTRUCTORS AND CONTACT INFORMATION
+INSTRUCTOR AND CONTACT INFORMATION